codeForSaif/ToDoListAzure/README.md

 1. Create a VSTS account at this URL:
 2. Create 3 environments
 3. Check in code to each one by ..
+Go to the Build tab.
+Create a new Build.
+Click on the Triggers tab.
+Check the box so it will create a build with every check in.
+You have now setup the Dev build.
+Go to the QA environment.
+Repeat the process for this enviroment and Prod.

 # [Part 4]: Setup VSTS Continuous Deployment, Test Multiple Environments end to end
 1. Go to the Releases tab
+Hit Create a new release

+*Research requiring approval for QA/Prod builds to go through